daniel-gil/go-design-patterns/creational/singleton/README.md

 # Singleton

 ## Definition
+A singleton is a component which is instanciated only once and provide a global point of access to it.

+Here is the definition from Wikipedia:
 > Singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.
 This is useful when exactly one object is needed to coordinate actions across the system.

 ## Usages